Overview: Healthy Students Healthy State

 How to ensure a healthier future for all…by starting with students

-Healthy Students Healthy State develops students’ physical and mental health—by finally connecting the programmatic, policy & financial dots, at the state, local & federal levels—to sustainably fund more & better school health & wellness.
+Healthy Students Healthy State develops students’ physical and mental health—by finally connecting the programmatic, policy & financial dots…at the state, local & federal levels—to permanently fund more & better school health & wellness.

-At the school level, this includes quality accountable: local school wellness policy plans, physical & health education, school counseling & nursing, school-community partnerships, and other key components, which together develop K-12 students’ health & wellness and healthier habits for life.
+At the school level, this includes sustainably funding & mandating quality accountable: local school wellness policy plans, physical & health education, school counseling & nursing, effective school-community partnerships, and other key components.
+Together, these develop K-12 students’ healthier habits, and empower them for a much healthier life.

-Under Healthy Students Healthy State, state legislatures, the federal government (primarily Medicaid), and private health plans (insurers & self-insured major employers) co-invest each year, paying roughly 1/3 each.
+Under Healthy Students Healthy State, state legislatures, the federal government (primarily Medicaid), and private health plans (insurers & self-insured major employers) co-invest each year, paying roughly 1/3 of the cost each.

 Stakeholders: >10x ROI

 Each of these large stakeholder groups saves an ever-increasing amount in lower health costs, as healthier students become healthier adults.
-(And in the case of the state & employers, they gain higher tax revenue & higher profits from higher productivity, too.)
+(And in the case of employers and the state, they gain higher profits from higher productivity and higher tax revenue from higher GDP, too.)

-Compare the below financial benefits, to the cost per stakeholder group of $170M/year, totaling $500M/year in investment in Healthy Students Healthy State.
+Compare the below financial benefits, to the cost per stakeholder group growing to about $200M-$300M/year, totaling $500M-$1B/year in investment in Healthy Students Healthy State.

 Philanthropists: 1000x ROI